What is your name?

 Despite a surgeon advising that I should get my moles checked, it was years before I actually went through with it.
 Every now and then I would catch a side glimpse of the mole that was on my neck near my ear - it appeared to be changing but I couldn’t be sure.
 A part of me was afraid to know the outcome so I left it.

-One day my sister mentioned that the mole on my neck was getting bigger and it was all different colours.
+One day my sister mentioned that the mole on my neck was getting bigger and it was all different colors.
 "Okay," I thought to myself, "no more ignoring the problem, it's time to get it checked!".
 Sure enough, it had to come out.

 Then the call I was dreading came; it turned out it was melanoma in the early stages and I needed a re-excision.
 From that point on, I made sure to have 6-month checks as I have quite a few moles.
-I've since had another one removed that was in the process of changing shape and colour.
+I've since had another one removed that was in the process of changing shape and color.